XindaAAA/xnkakasi/README.md

 Need node.js and python3.6+
 pykakasi (a python lib)

-### Install
+### Install/Use
-Ignore the process of installing node.js and python 1.install pykakasi in pip
+Ignore the process of installing node.js and python

+1. install pykakasi in pip

    ` pip install pykakasi `

-2.download the file and upzip it
+2. download the file and upzip it

-3.open the terminal in the dir
+3. open the terminal in the dir

    ` npm install `

-4.now the deployment is over
+4. now the deployment is over

-5.launch the node server (default port is 3000, you can change it in file "main.js") ` node main.js `
+5. launch the node server (default port is 3000, you can change it in file "main.js")

+   ` node main.js `

-6.test it on your browser (GET method)
+6. test it on your browser (GET method)
-Please don't use Internet Explorer!
-Microsoft had abandoned it for a long time!

 > http://127.0.01:3000/user?content=大丈夫&mode=ToRoma